-And now I stare at our (1 month shy of) 5-year old, on the eve of her very first day of school – heck, on the eve of our very first day of school – and her 3-year old brother, who by default will go to (that same aforementioned) Pre-k twice a week – and so many words and lessons and hopes scramble about in my mind like that Sizzler ride at carnivals.
+And now I stare at our (month shy of) 5-year old, on the eve of her very first day of school – heck, on the eve of our very first day of school – and her 3-year old brother, who will go to Pre-k twice a week only because his sister is starting school – and so many words and lessons and hopes scramble about in my mind like that Sizzler ride at carnivals.

 And never, in the history of parenting, has anything been more basic than this:

 You are loved.

 Many people love you – yes – but I mean these simple words on a much grander scale too.
 A whole universe conspired out of thin air to make you both and make you uniquely you and only you.
 It created you out of gold speckles and star dust and our love.
 You are perfect in design.
 It is incredible when you think of it that way, isn’t it?
 That no one else in the whole wide universe is like you?

 Learning your days of the week would be fantastic.
 Letters and words make wonderful friends.
 Numbers turn out to be quite useful in life.
 But if you remember nothing else besides how much you are loved on your first days of school or your first year of school (or really, ever), we would be fine with that.
 No matter where you sit or who you sit by, we will love you.
 If friends unfriend you, you are still loved.
 Every day when you walk through our doors, you are home and safe and loved immensely.